polinchw/reattach-to-pv/README.md

 ## Reattaching to a Kubernetes PV

-This readme is shows how to retain a Kubernetes Persistent Volume (PV) after a PVC or Helm chart is deleted.
+This readme shows how to retain a Kubernetes Persistent Volume (PV) after a PVC or Helm chart is deleted.
 It then shows how to re-attach to the PV when a Helm chart is reinstalled.